-12 Trials and Lending
+8 Trials and Lending

-12.1 Goods, e.g. medical equipment, must not be taken on trial or loan in circumstances that could commit NHS Orkney to a future uncompetitive purchase.
-An indemnity agreement must be signed by the Director of Finance.
+8.1 Goods, e.g. medical equipment, must not be taken on trial or loan in circumstances that could commit NHS Orkney to a future uncompetitive purchase.
+Any requests must come through the Procurement Department for review with an indemnity agreement signed by the Director of Finance.

-13 Agencies/Locums
+9 Agencies/Locums

-On the procuring of agency and locum staff, the Head of Services has the autonomy to negotiate a rate of pay within an agreed limit set by the Director of Human Resources and Director of Finance.
+9.1 On the procuring of agency and locum staff, the Head of Services has the autonomy to negotiate a rate of pay within an agreed limit set by the Director of People and Culture and Director of Finance.
 The Head of Services needs to keep within their overall delegated resource limit unless prior approval has been provided from the Director of Finance or Chief Executive Officer.

-14 Stores
+16 Stores